arronhunt/react-native-emoji-selector/README.md

 | showHistory     | _bool_   | `false`  | Toggle the history tab on or off                      |
 | category        | _enum_   | `.all`   | Set the default category.
 Use the `Categories` class  |
 | columns         | _number_ | `6`      | Number of columns accross                             |

-## To do

-- Improve performance of switching tabs
-- Show loaders when loading a category